Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 How to compare Amazon EventBridge alternatives

 Comparisons like this can be tricky.
 While each Amazon EventBridge alternative tackles broadly the same problem, they don't overlap perfectly.
 For example, Hookdeck presently only supports HTTP for ingestion (webhooks and API calls), making it compatible with a wide range of event sources.
 In contrast, EventBridge asks you to write custom integrations with its API.
-Similarly, Google Eventarc doesn't offer in-flight processing, whereas Confluent's managed Kafka gives you the tools to build complex stream processing functions but at the cost of greater operational complexity.
+Similarly, Google Eventarc doesn't offer in-flight enrichment or transformations, whereas Confluent's managed Kafka gives you the tools to build complex stream processing functions but at the cost of greater operational complexity.

 We can make it easier to compare them, though.
 First, we'll look at the key features of each alternative.
 Then, we'll compare it directly against EventBridge on the following characteristics:

-• Event integrations: Does it require a special event format?
+- Event integrations: Does it require a special event format?
 Can you ingest and deliver events directly, or do you need to use other tools?

-• Does it store events?
+- Does it store events?
 If you need to replay events later, what options are available?

-• What are the observability options?
+- What are the observability options?
 Can you monitor the end-to-end event journey and also view the overall picture of your event platform?
 Or do you need to use external tools?

-• Does it enforce its own auth methods or does it support common standards?
+- Does it enforce its own auth methods or does it support common standards?
 Cloud vendor IAM systems are powerful yet complex and slow to configure, while API keys are often more straightforward and faster to implement.

-• How much operational impact will it have on your team?
+- How much operational impact will it have on your team?
 Each option we're comparing is a managed service, but they vary significantly in operational impact.
 Working with Confluent Kafka, for example, often demands dedicated specialists on your team, while Hookdeck takes a serverless approach and requires minimal to no custom integration work.

 What is Amazon EventBridge?